Guangzhen-Jin/rcac-blogs/docs/index.md

 # icon: /fontawesome/regular/home
 ---

+!!! warning "**This is a demo site**"
+    **You are visiting a demo site designed for testing purposes only.
+Any contents on this website cannot be referred to for any RCAC resource!**

 # Welcome to RCAC Documentation

 This is a space where RCAC staff share their opinions, best practices regarding using RCAC resources in best practice.